Request Free Consultation

 To make this determination, the claims adjuster, jury, or judge will consider the evidence, such as the impact points on the vehicles, the testimony of the involved parties and witnesses, and the police report.
 They will also consider the applicable Arizona traffic laws.

 It is not uncommon for road users to disagree about who had the right of way.
-A personal injury attorney can help prove your case when there is a discrepancy over who had the right of way.
+A motor vehicle accident attorney in Phoenix, AZ can help prove your case when there is a discrepancy over who had the right of way.

 If Someone Violated Your Right of Way at a Four-Way Stop, We Can Help